-- Table 6.1 outlines the key international legislation, plans and programmes of relevance. - Table 6.2 includes key European Union legislation, plans and programmes covering all relevant aspects of environmental protection. - Table 6.3 presents the key legislation, plans and programmes in Ireland; these overlap somewhat with the European level plans and programmes. - Table 6.4 presents the key legislation, plans and programmes in Northern Ireland; these overlap somewhat with the European level plans and programmes.
+- Table 6.1 outlines the key international legislation, plans and programmes of relevance. - Table 6.2 includes key European Union legislation, plans and programmes covering all relevant aspects of environmental protection. - Table 6.3 presents the key Legislation, plans and programmes in Ireland; these overlap somewhat with the European level plans and programmes.